 Biochemistry is a field that investigates the chemical processes inside living organisms.
-It blends two essential disciplines of science—biology and chemistry—to find the cause of biological problems and their suitable solutions.
-An online bachelor’s degree in biochemistry provides students with a foundation in the field and opens doors to a wide variety of entry-level opportunities in medicine, biotech, and pharmacy.
+It blends two essential science disciplines—biology and chemistry—to find the cause of biological problems and their suitable solutions.
+An online bachelor’s degree in biochemistry provides students with a foundation in the field and opens doors to various entry-level opportunities in medicine, biotech, and pharmacy.

 Since biochemists are required to work in a laboratory, not many universities offer online biochemistry bachelor’s programs.
 However, students can pursue related degrees such as a bachelor’s in biotechnology or a bachelor of arts in biology.
-Biochemistry students explore topics such as the discovery of drugs, general chemistry, the control of pathogens, as well as the production of new materials.
-They are instrumental in developing solutions to problems including environmental pollution, food production, and disease prevention.
+Biochemistry students explore topics such as the discovery of drugs, general chemistry, the control of pathogens, and the production of new materials.
+They are instrumental in developing solutions to problems, including environmental pollution, food production, and disease prevention.
 Students also develop critical thinking and problem-solving skills throughout the program.

-Upon successful completion of the program, students can apply to graduate schools if they want to continue studying biochemistry or pursue an education in other related fields such as medicine, dentistry, and pharmacy.
+Upon successfully completing the program, students can apply to graduate schools if they want to continue studying biochemistry or pursue an education in other related fields such as medicine, dentistry, and pharmacy.
 Graduates in biochemistry can pursue careers in industries including chemical, pharmaceutical, biotech, research, government, teaching, and healthcare.
-According to the United States Bureau of Labour Statistics, biochemists earn an average annual salary of $91,190 in the U.S.
+According to the United States Bureau of Labor Statistics (May 2021), biochemists earn an average annual salary of $113,460 in the U.S.

 The following guide profiles five well-known online bachelor’s programs in biochemistry and related fields.
 It also takes a look at three notable faculty members from these programs.

 Arizona State University is known for its innovation and research efforts.
 The school’s online bachelor of science (BS) program in biochemistry prepares students to study in the field or enroll in medical, pharmacy, or dental school.
-One of the requirements of the program is that students complete laboratory courses at the Tempe campus.
+One of the program’s requirements is that students complete laboratory courses at the Tempe campus.

-The 120-credit curriculum focuses on core biochemistry topics such as general chemistry, physics, organic chemistry, and general biology.
-All of these courses also include a laboratory component.
+The 120-credit curriculum focuses on core biochemistry topics such as general chemistry; physical chemistry with a biological focus; general biochemistry; biophysical chemistry; analytical biochemistry; and general organic chemistry.
+Most of these courses also include a laboratory component.
 Students gain an understanding of chemical processes in living beings, the discovery of drugs, and the development of catalysts for energy transformation.
 They also learn the principles of chemistry, physics, and biology, as well as the chemistry of organic compounds.

 The hands-on laboratory experiences are an excellent opportunity for medical school aspirants to discover the practical applications of biochemistry.
 Overall, this online program prepares students to enter fields such as pharmacy and biotech.